corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

    Use `ltrace` and `strace` to compute the number of library calls and system calls.
    Use `perf` to measure the running time.
    Use source files of different sizes.
-   Compare the values of the three programs.
+   Compare the ouputs of these commands on the three programs.